-Technical Challenge: Piece by Piece Scientific Challenge: Far-Fetched Fine Arts Challenge: Flip the Script Improvisational Challenge: Showdown Engineering Challenge: Thrill Ride Service Learning: High Stakes
+Technical Challenge: Pinball Heroes Scientific Challenge: Blast From the Past

+Fine Arts Challenge: In Motion Improvisational Challenge: So Extra

+Engineering Challenge: Going the Distance

-Early Learning: Play On
+Service Learning: Uncharted Early Learning: Making a Splash

 Team Choice Elements: Team Choice Elements are two creations that your team chooses to include in your Team Challenge Presentation.
 There are two Team Choice Elements in all Team Challenges except the Improvisational Challenge, which has none.
 The two Team Choice Elements can be anything your team chooses that is not already being scored in the Central Challenge.